MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 One of the major changes that you will face when you move from on-premises cloud to the public cloud is the switch from capital expenditure (buying hardware) to operating expenditure (paying for service as you use it).
 This switch also requires more careful management of your costs.
 The benefit of the cloud is that you can fundamentally and positively affect the cost of a service you use by merely turning it off (or resizing) when it's not needed.
 Deliberately managing your costs in the cloud is a recommended practice and one that mature customers do daily.

 Microsoft provides a several tools for you to be able to visual, track and manage your costs.
 We also provide a full set of APIs to enable you to customize and integrate cost management into your own tools and dashboards.
-These tools are loosely grouped into: Azure Portal Capabilities and external capabilities
+These tools are loosely grouped into Azure portal capabilities and external capabilities.

-### Azure Portal capabilities
+### Azure portal capabilities

 These are tools to provide you instant information on cost as well as the ability to take actions

-- **Subscription Resource Cost**: Located in The Portal, the [Azure Cost Analysis](/azure/cost-management/overview) view provides a quick look at your costs and information on daily spend by resource or resource group.
+- **Subscription resource cost:** Located in the portal, the [Azure Cost Analysis](/azure/cost-management/overview) view provides a quick look at your costs and information on daily spend by resource or resource group.
-- **Azure Cost Management**: This product is the result of the purchase of Cloudyn by Microsoft and allows you to manage and analyze your Azure spend as well what you spend on other Public Cloud providers.
+- **Azure Cost Management:** This product is the result of the purchase of Cloudyn by Microsoft and allows you to manage and analyze your Azure spend as well what you spend on other Public Cloud providers.
 There are both free and paid tiers, with a great wealth of capabilities as seen in the [overview](/azure/cost-management/overview).
 - **Azure Budgets and Action Groups**: Knowing what something costs and doing something about it until recently has been more of a manual exercise.
 With the introduction of Azure Budgets and its APIs, it's now possible to create actions (as seen in [this](https://channel9.msdn.com/Shows/Azure-Friday/Managing-costs-with-the-Azure-Budgets-API-and-Action-Groups) example) when costs hit a threshold.
 For example, shutting down a "test" resource group when it hits 100% of its budget, or [another example].
 - **Azure Advisor** Knowing what something costs is only half the battle; the other half is knowing what to do with that information.
 [Azure Advisor](/azure/advisor/advisor-overview) provides you recommendations on actions to take to save money, improve reliability or even increase security.